Call 911 if:

 - Don’t eat fried, greasy, spicy, or sweet foods.

 - Don’t take anti-nausea or anti-diarrhea medication without asking your doctor.
-They may make some kinds of diarrhea worse.
+They have side effects and may make some kinds of diarrhea worse.
 Your doctor may give you anti-nausea medication if you are at risk of being dehydrated.

 2. Prevent Dehydration

 - Drink clear fluids, starting with small sips and gradually drinking more.

 - If vomiting and diarrhea last more than 24 hours, drink an oral rehydration solution.

 3. When to Call a Doctor

 Call a doctor immediately if symptoms last more than 3 days or you have: